Showing posts sorted by relevance for query Nord Stream. Sort by date Show all posts

 the Columbia University Earth Institute on the basis of IRIS data shows a very similar pattern.

-According to the infrared satellite data, four hours after the detonation a distinct aerosol cloud with an extension of up to 100 km was formed away from the explosion site in wind direction and in the Kaliningrad region due to the impact of shock waves on the steep Kaliningrad shoreline.
-Such a phenomenon would not occur to this extent with a much smaller explosive charge, Dr. Braun said.
-During the days following the detonation moment, significant underwater currents have been formed in the Baltic Sea (~50km and more), focusing into the underwater canyon directed directly towards Kaliningrad.
-As a result, a vortex current formed in the Bornholm Basin.
-According to the Nature publication of March 15, 2023, the explosion stirred up 250,000 tons of sediments that were subsequently deposited.
-Indeed, it appears that this process also affected water temperatures on the seafloor during the whole winter time.
+Infrared satellite data shows that four hours after the detonation, a distinct aerosol cloud, extending up to 100 km, formed away from the explosion site in the wind direction toward the Kaliningrad region, triggered by shock waves impacting the steep Kaliningrad shoreline.
+Such a phenomenon would not occur to this extent with a smaller explosive charge, Braun noted.
+In the days following the detonation, significant underwater currents (~50 km or more) formed in the Baltic Sea, channeling into an underwater canyon directed toward Kaliningrad, resulting in a vortex current in the Bornholm Basin.
+According to a March 15, 2023, Nature publication, the explosion stirred 250,000 tons of sediment, which was subsequently deposited.
+This process also appeared to affect seafloor water temperatures throughout the winter.

-Remarkably, according to satellite data, the water temperature at the seafloor increased by up to 5 degrees Celsius year-on-year over an area of circa 100 km x 100 km in the winter of 2023 compared to 2022.
-Dr. Braun clarifies that this cannot be explained by natural fluctuations, especially since the mean temperature in the more distant regions of the Baltic Sea tends to be even lower.
+Satellite data reveals that seafloor water temperatures increased by up to 5°C year-on-year across an area of approximately 100 km × 100 km in the winter of 2023 compared to 2022.
+Braun notes that this cannot be explained by natural fluctuations, particularly as mean temperatures in more distant Baltic Sea regions are typically lower.

-In Poland, radioactive fallout was detected one day after the blast; in Switzerland, it showed up three days after the event.
+In Poland, radioactive fallout was detected one day after the blast; in Switzerland, it was detected three days later.

-Precisely such an autonomous underwater drone as the Lionfish, which was tested during the NATO exercise BALTOPS 22, could have been used to transport the explosive charge to the scene, Dr. Braun elaborates.
-To actually carry out the detonation using such an unmanned vehicle would have required the involvement of only a few people.
-It is clear, however, that if the USA were involved, it would have to be assumed that the blast was carried out with the knowledge and will of US President Joe Biden.
-The U.S. company Sandia Labs, a longtime partner of the U.S. Department of Energy’s National Nuclear Security Administration (NNSA), writes on its website: “The nation’s nuclear weapons must always work when commanded and authorized by the president of the United States, and must never detonate otherwise.”
-The U.S., Dr. Braun notes, is incidentally the only country in the world that has not joined the international ban on a nuclear first strike.
+Braun suggests that an autonomous underwater drone, such as the Lionfish tested during NATO’s BALTOPS 22 exercise, could have transported the explosive charge to the site.
+Executing the detonation with such an unmanned vehicle would have required only a few personnel.
+If the US were involved, Dr. Braun asserts, the blast would likely have been authorized by President Joe Biden.
+Sandia Labs, a long-term partner of the US Department of Energy’s National Nuclear Security Administration (NNSA), states on its website: “The nation’s nuclear weapons must always work when commanded and authorized by the President of the United States and must never detonate otherwise.”
+Braun notes that the US is the only country not to join the international ban on nuclear first strikes.

-Dr. Braun reports that he made his findings available to selected journalists and politicians on December 22, 2022, seven weeks before Seymour Hersh’s article appeared.
-On January 3, 2023, he reportedly informed the Swiss government, and on January 25, 2023, he informed the Swiss parliament.
-At the same time, he wrote to a colleague at MIT, who drew his attention to the imminent article by Seymour Hersh.
-On March 27, 2023, he had contacted Prof. J. Sachs as a representative of the UN Security Council, and on April 4, 2023, he had formulated an open letter to the Secretary General of NATO, the Finnish and Swedish governments, and three Nobel laureates in physics.
-On April 4, 2023, he had written to the International Criminal Court in The Hague, the White House, the Kremlin, the Russian and Chinese embassies in Switzerland, and on April 24, 2023, again to the UN Security Council, this time under the new Russian chairmanship.
-The answer: radio silence.
+Braun shared his findings with selected journalists and politicians on December 22, 2022, seven weeks before Seymour Hersh’s article was published.
+On January 3, 2023, he informed the Swiss government, and on January 25, 2023, the Swiss parliament.
+Concurrently, he contacted an MIT colleague, who alerted him to Hersh’s forthcoming article.
+On March 27, 2023, he reached out to Prof. J. Sachs, a UN Security Council representative, and on April 4, 2023, sent an open letter to NATO’s Secretary General, the Finnish and Swedish governments, and three Nobel laureates in physics.
+On the same day, he wrote to the International Criminal Court in The Hague, the White House, the Kremlin, and the Russian and Chinese embassies in Switzerland.
+On April 24, 2023, he contacted the UN Security Council again, under Russian chairmanship.
+The response: radio silence.

 Alienating commemoration 2023: